 With no guarantees that they would be able to re-sign all-star shortstop Ozzie Smith before the end of the season, the Cardinals needed a secret weapon.
 They got exactly that on April 2, 1985, when they traded shortstop Angel Salazar and minor-league pitcher John Young to the Mets for shortstop Jose Oquendo and minor-league reliever Mark Davis.

-The trade marked Dal Maxvill’s first as the Cardinals’ general manager.
+The trade was Dal Maxvill’s first as the Cardinals’ general manager.
 Hired on Feb.
 25 to replace Joe McDonald, Maxvill inherited a standoff between Smith and the Cardinals heading into the final year of Smith’s contract.
 The same day that the Oquendo trade appeared in papers, the St. Louis Post-Dispatch reported that Smith and the Cardinals were as much as $800,000 per year apart in their negotiations.
 The Cardinals were believed to be offering $1.7 million per year over four years while Smith was asking for at least $2.5 million annually.[1]

 “That’s part of it,” manager Whitey Herzog said in explaining the trade.
 “Not that I hope we don’t sign Ozzie.”[2]